 Plan or Do

-There is a balance though between planning and the extent to which you let the plan constrain you.
+Balance through planning and the extent to which you let the plan constrain you.
 What is your commitment to the plan?

 This may be a question of the resources that you are willing to put in, it may be about how realistic your objectives are.
-If your objectives are too far from reality then they will require a large amount of resource to force them through.
+If your objectives are too far from reality then they will require a large amount of resources to force them through.

 If your objectives are easily achievable, you may question whether they are sufficiently challenging because you may not have moved forward very much.
 This could simply be just a series of next actions.